 The demonstration broke out today after Tbilisi City Court announced its ruling over the controversial Khorava street incident last December, which left two 16 year-olds – Davit Saralidze and Levan Dadunashvili – stabbed to death.

-The Court found one of the suspects (identified as G. B.) guilty of premeditated murder of Levan Dadunashvili, and another (identified as G. J.) guilty of attempted premeditated murder in the same case.
+The Court found one of the suspects (identified as G. B.) guilty of premeditated murder of Levan Dadunashvili, and another (identified as G. J.) guilty of attempted premeditated murder of Saralidze.

-The Court also ruled to acquit both suspects on group murder charges of Davit Saralidze, and found G. J. guilty of attempted murder of Saralidze.
+The Court also ruled to acquit both suspects on group murder charges of Davit Saralidze.

 As a result, the Court failed to identify the perpetrator in Saralidze’s murder case, prompting calls for justice by Zaza Saralidze, the father of one of victims, who has been disputing the official account of the incident from the very beginning of case proceedings.